Cannabis in France: Opinion

 In June 2018, an IFOP poll for Terra Nova and Echo Citoyen found that 51% were in favour of a regulated market in cannabis, and 40% were opposed.

 At the end of 2018, a poll by the French Observatory of Drugs and Addiction, a government body, found "nearly one in two" were favourable to legalisation with 54% opposed, while more than 9 in 10 were in favour of legalising medical cannabis.

+An anonymous internet survey was carried out from 28 September 2021 to 29 March 2022 regarding the opinions of French psychiatrists on the regulatory status of cannabis.
+Of the 413 French psychiatrists who answered the survey, 253 (61.3%) stated support for the legalisation of recreational cannabis and 349 (84.4%) stated support for the legalisation of medical cannabis.